-Today, Organ Donation NZ is a 24 hour, national service, managing all deceased organ and tissue donation throughout the country.
+Today, Organ Donation NZ is part of NZ Blood Service and coordinates a 24 hour, national organ and tissue donation service.

 We are a specialised team of doctors and nurses who are donor coordinators.
 Our primary responsibility is to co-ordinate the donation of organs and tissues from deceased donors in New Zealand for transplant units and tissue banks in New Zealand and sometimes Australia.
 The donor coordinators also provide information and on-going support for those families who have generously donated organs or tissues.

 Organ Donation New Zealand staff work with health professionals throughout New Zealand providing education and training to ensure there are excellent, nationally consistent, processes for organ and tissue donation.

 A donor co-ordinator is available 24 hours a day to receive referrals of potential donors.